DavidAmison/Pi_IMU/README.md

 # Pi_IMU
 Python class for handling the Berry IMU.
 Currently only the Accelerometer, Gyro and Magnetometer are supported.

+# Instructions

-To use this class in your project download the IMU.py file.
+To use this class in your project download the IMU.py and LSM9DS0.py file.

-You will then need to import the class into your project using: from IMU import IMU
+You will then need to import the class into your project using:

+from IMU import IMU

-The IMU object can then be created using: imu = IMU()
+The IMU object can then be created using:

+imu = IMU()

 Before using any of the sensors they must be activated, you can either use the default